gebrangebran111-ops/daily-feed/README.md

 cron: "0 4 * * *"
 ```

 This is UTC time.
-Adjust if you want a specific Lebanon local time.
+Adjust if you want a specific local time.

 ## How to Customize Email Content